If you’ve ever visited the Kajabi homepage, you know we have a tagline: “You’re serious about your online business. We are too.”

 You can take inspiration from this tagline by creating an inclusive tagline of your own.
 Showcase the benefits of your products and show why you’re the best.

 You can use a tagline like this in Knowledge Commerce, too.
-Sure, you’re selling knowledge, but you’re also selling the result of that knowledge.
+You’re selling knowledge or digital products but you’re also selling the result of that knowledge.

 Maybe you teach online courses on health and fitness.
 People can learn how to eat more nutritious meals, exercise safely, and build muscle while burning fat.
 But what are the results of that knowledge?

 Improved health.
 More stamina.
 Greater strength.
 A toned body.

 You can see how brainstorming will make your taglines come to life.

 Now, let’s look at the Jared tagline: “He Went to Jared.”
 Most people have heard this phrase if they watch television or listen to the radio.

 We’re looking at an emotional headline here.
 The idea suggests that everyone will congratulate you for going to Jared’s for jewelry.
 It’s designed to appeal to social proof without actually using any social proof, which is tough to pull off.

 We’ve all heard MasterCard’s tagline, which has been used for countless Internet memes: “There are some things money can’t buy.
 For everything else, there’s MasterCard.”